Envelopes and refinements in categories, with applications to Functional Analysis

-A stereotype space $A$ over $\Bbb C$ is called a {\it stereotype algebra}, if $A$ is endowed with a structure of associative algebra over $\Bbb C$ with the identity, and the multiplication is a continuous bilinear form in the following sense: for any compact set $K$ in $A$ and for any neighborhood of zero $U$ in $A$ there exists a neighborhood of zero $V$ in $A$ such that
+A stereotype space $A$ over $\C$ is called a {\it stereotype algebra}, if $A$ is endowed with a structure of unital associative algebra over $\C$, and the multiplication is a continuous bilinear form in the sense of the definition on p.\pageref{DEF:bilin-otobrazhenie}: for any compact set $K$ in $A$ and for any neighborhood of zero $U$ in $A$ there exists a neighborhood of zero $V$ in $A$ such that

-This is equivalent to the fact that $A$ is a monoid in the category ${\tt Ste}$ of stereotype spaces with respect to one of the two natural tensor products, namely, $\circledast$ (see details in \cite{Akbarov}).
+This is equivalent to the fact that $A$ is a monoid in the category ${\tt Ste}$ of stereotype spaces with respect to the tensor product $\circledast$ (defined in \eqref{eq7.1}).
 Certainly, each stereotype algebra $A$ is a topological algebra (but not vice versa).
 The class of all stereotype algebras is denoted by ${\tt Ste}^\circledast$.
 It is a category, where morphisms are linear, continuous, multiplicative and preserving identity maps $\ph :A\to B$.

 In contrast to the category ${\tt Ste}$ of stereotype spaces, the category ${\tt Ste}^\circledast$ of stereotype algebras is not additive.
-In addition, in ${\tt Ste}^\circledast$ there arise an asymmetry between monomorphisms and epimorphisms, since epimorphisms are not inherited from ${\tt Ste}$:

-\bex A morphism $\ph :A\to B$ of stereotype algebras is a monomorphism, iff $\ph$ is an injective map (i.e. a monomorphism of stereotype spaces). \eex
+In addition, in ${\tt Ste}^\circledast$ there arise an asymmetry between monomorphisms and epimorphisms, since epimorphisms are not inherited from ${\tt Ste}$: \bit{ \item[---] a morphism $\ph :A\to B$ of stereotype algebras is a monomorphism, iff $\ph$ is an injective map (i.e. a monomorphism of stereotype spaces).

-\bex On the other hand, an epimorphism $\ph :A\to B$ of stereotype algebras not necessarily have dense image in $B$ (i.e., not necessarily is an epimorphism of stereotype spaces).
-A counterexample is the enclosure of the algebra $\mathcal{R}(\C)$ of polynomials on $\C$ into the algebra $\mathcal{R}(\C^\times)$ of Laurent polynomials on $\C^\times=\C\setminus\{0\}$ (both algebras are endowed with the strongest locally convex topology). \eex
+\item[---] on the other hand, an epimorphism $\ph :A\to B$ of stereotype algebras not necessarily have dense image in $B$ (i.e., not necessarily is an epimorphism of stereotype spaces).
+A counterexample is the enclosure of the algebra $\mathcal{P}(\C)$ of polynomials on $\C$ into the algebra $\mathcal{P}(\C^\times)$ of Laurent polynomials on $\C^\times=\C\setminus\{0\}$ (both algebras are endowed with the strongest locally convex topology). }\eit

 The following lemma will be useful in the further considerations:

 \blm Let $A$ and $B$ be topological algebras (with the separately continuous multipication), and $\ph:A\to B$ -- a linear continuous map, which is multiplicative on some dense subalgebra $A_0$ in $A$: